 Corrections

-To be compliant with AVETMISS, data for the National VET Provider Collection must be accurate and complete.
+To be compliant with AVETMISS for the National VET Provider Collection, data for the National VET Provider Collection must be accurate and complete.
 If data submitted by an RTO is found to be inaccurate or incomplete, the RTO must correct the previously submitted data or submit the missing data as soon as practicable, or within a timeframe that will not cause disadvantage for the individual to whom the data refers.

 Reporting pathways and timeframes